 Dried fruits and herbs

-Another thing to include in your Japan Chinatown things to do list is a trip to the stores selling herbs and spices.
+Another famous tourist spot in Yokohama, Japan, are the stores selling herbs and spices.
 Similar to what we find at Ongpin (here in the Philippines), there are also stores selling different kinds of dried fruits and herbs.

 These dried herbs are either used as medicines or ingredients for cooking if you are familiar with them.
 If not, you can try to research about them to know about their benefits to your body, and probably score a pack or 2 during your trip.